 - a &x1x1x1 (where 'a' is the method's lead head code as defined by the CCCBR)

 - &x1x1x1 2

+This site can parse most of the forms above.
 Use the below box to test how this website parses place notation, and click 'View' to see the resulting method.
 If the stage is blank it will be guessed.